Saturday, August 21, 2021

 A smaller minority was one that was sometimes part of this but also openly condemning the takeover of the Taliban.
 Honourable mention should go to the Women’s Democratic Front for openly condemning the takeover of Afghanistan and various branches of Pakistan’s new-on-the-scene Aurat March (Women’s March) parroted their view.
 Frankly, I am very happy for the Aurat Marchers to get an explicit foreign policy – that would be cool.
 The PPP, as far as I can tell did not explicitly condemn the Taliban takeover in Kabul and as far as I know, no Pashtun nationalist formation did either, although if the Pashtun Tahaffuz Movement did, I am waiting for their views.

 The official Pakistan government view, of the foreign ministry, the part allegedly controlled by Imran Khan says that they will not stick their neck out as an individual country and will only recognise Taliban control of Afghanistan if a group of countries, likely Russia, China and Iran, all simultaneously recognise the Taliban's control of Kabul.
 I used the word alleged, because the foreign ministry takes its marching orders from the Pakistan Army's General Hear Quarters, Imran Khan is fine with that, and so the foreign ministry's views are the Army and establishment's views.
+Honestly, the Taliban victory in Afghanistan feels like the logical end of the hybrid regime and a subsidiary or partial objective of the Pakistan Army engineering Imran Khan into office.
+It's like when Imran Khan became Prime Minister, one of the things the Army wanted was the Afghan Taliban taking over that country.
+Now these fools have to deal with the consequences of getting what they want.

 Lastly, I have to mention the Taliban supporters.
 From heads of religious groups, to Taliban and ’80’s Afghan Mujahideen fanboys in the Pakistani media, this was, I feel, an even smaller group, restricted by age, that was openly hailing the takeover of Afghanistan by the Taliban.
 It really was/is a sight to behold to see men in the media, of or beyond retirement age, hailing the takeover of Afghanistan by the Taliban – a sick joke.
 My guess is younger fans of the Taliban were either intelligently hiding, or more likely taking part in either jihadi ops or doing propaganda or harassment for the Taliban.
 So the pro-Taliban crowd inside Pakistan might be quieter than its portrayed – a bit like Italy after it switched ides in WWII to join the Allies against Germany.